roadwarriorslive/Pipulate/theleakyjournal.md

 WORK-IN-PROGRESS document is a whipping doc.
 It's got a very powerful concept there.
 You can blank the whipping doc.
-It is wise to blank the whipping doc, in fact because if you have a Purple Cow Farm with your format in it, All other instances than what's life will just muddle don't force a rhyme. vim out!
+It is wise to blank the whipping doc, in fact because if you have a Purple Cow Farm with your format in it, All other instances than what's live in-scheduling will just muddle don't force a rhyme. vim out!

 --------------------------------------------------------------------------------
 ## Fri Mar 16